kaekeshan/garden/content/scribbles/or_application.md

 Operation Research facilitates the comparison of every possible alternatives(course of actions) to know the potential outcomes, permits the examination of the sensitivity of the solution to changes or errors in numerical values, and encourages rational decision making based on the best available approaches and/or techniques.

-However it must be emphasized that, timely and competent decisions should be an aid to the decision-maker's judgement, not a substitute for it.
+However it must be emphasized that, timely and competent decisions should be an aid to the decision-maker's judgment, not a substitute for it.

 That is, not to say, that the management decision making is simply about the application of operations research techniques and/or approaches.